State of OpenAI 2026

 Context: First cases establishing legal precedent for AI product liability.
 Chat log evidence central to claims.

-Action: If building consumer AI: implement hard redirects to crisis resources, log sensitive conversations, require human-in-the-loop for vulnerable populations.
+Action: If building consumer AI: add hard redirects to crisis resources, log sensitive conversations, require human-in-the-loop for vulnerable populations.
 Follow case outcomes for liability precedent.

 8. Foundation Oversight